moonbeam-foundation/moonbeam/scripts/README.md

 ## Running Relay nodes

-You can run up to 3 relay nodes with this script (which runs the docker image).
+You can run up to 3 relay chain validators with this script.
+We use the `purestake/moonbase-relay-testnet` docker image for validators.
+Currently this image is manually published from commit (TODO), but this will change in the future.
 Each node will get its key inserted 5 seconds after starting.

 ```bash